cksharpa/AI_Agent/README.md

 - Python 3.8+ is recommended

-- Important "pip install" in python venv :  exa_py, sendgrid, ipykernel, pydantic, pushover-complete, openai-agents
+- Important "pip install" in python venv :  gradio, exa_py, sendgrid, ipykernel, pydantic, pushover-complete, openai-agents

 - I have tried using mostly free LLM models like "gpt-oss-20b", "deepseek-r1" and models available with Ollama.
 Also, free tools like Exa search tool, Sendgrid for sending emails, pushover for notifications etc.